Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Despite their proliferation, state right to try laws have had little impact on patient access to investigational medical products.
 For this reason, right to try advocates pushed for federal legislation.
 Another reason for pursuing a federal law was that cutting the FDA out of the picture by means of state laws was likely unconstitutional.
 This is speculation, but it is grounded in the fact that regulating investigational drugs is under federal, not state, jurisdiction, and legal scholars have agreed with this hypothesis.

 The Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017 was signed into law on May 30, 2018.
 It allows patients with life-threatening diseases or conditions to request investigational drugs that have completed a phase I clinical trial if these patients have exhausted other treatment options, cannot participate in a trial involving the drug, and give informed consent.
 Unlike expanded access, neither FDA nor institutional review board (IRB) review is required by the law (though institutions where the investigational product would be used may choose to require IRB review).
 The law also requires companies to submit to the FDA annual reports on right to try usage.
-Finally, companies and doctors involved in a right to try effort have liability protection.
+The FDA published a rule regarding this requirement, as required by the federal right to try law, in September 2022 (see the last paragraph of “Is Preapproval Access a Clinical Trial?” above).

 What Role Does an Institutional Review Board (IRB) Play in Right to Try?